-What is User Testing?
+What is Website User Testing?

-The most popular method sees you record your thoughts out loud into your microphone, sometimes while a video is recording too.
-Usually you complete a prescribed set of tasks on the website (or app) to see how easy or intuitive the process was.
+The most popular way sees you record your thoughts out loud into your microphone, sometimes while recording a video.
+Usually, you complete a prescribed set of tasks on the website (or app) to see how easy or intuitive the experience is.

 What are User Testing Sites?

 These are websites that pay you to test the sites of their clients.
 Those clients are usually companies or developers.

 Generally, you browse a list of open jobs and claim any if you meet the required demographics.
 However, some sites send email invitations instead of opening up to everyone on their database.
 Sometimes, you do the testing via the user testing site’s own system.
 Other sites may require you to download software or use systems like Zoom.

 With most sites, you first register a free account so you can get paid to test websites.
 Some will ask you to take a pretest, while others let you dive right in.